kusoroadeolu/ASTronaut/README.md

 Rate limiting was implemented using redis and a sliding window algorithm to track requests.

 **RateLimitFilter** - This is my custom filter that ensures a user hasn't exceeded their rate limits.
 This filter was placed before my JwtFilter, just because I believe if you've exceeded your rate limits you shouldn't be authenticated
-</br> Also, the default requests per minute per IP in my `application.yml` is 60 requests.
+</br> Also, the default requests per minute per IP in my `application.yml` is 500 requests(locally).
 You can edit it as you please

 ---